-The seabed soil may be engaged with barb elements of the directional profile that protrude from, and converge in the distal direction with, the penetrating body.
-At least part of each barb element may be moved relative to the penetrating body, either inwardly in response to distal movement of the penetrating body relative to the seabed soil or outwardly in response to proximal movement of the penetrating body relative to the seabed soil.
+The seabed soil is engaged with barb elements of the directional profile that protrude from, and converge in the distal direction with, the penetrating body.
+At least part of each barb element is moved relative to the penetrating body.
+This movement may be either inwardly in response to distal movement of the penetrating body relative to the seabed soil or outwardly in response to proximal movement of the penetrating body relative to the seabed soil.

-At least part of each barb element may be driven or biased away from the penetrating body after penetrating the seabed soil, for example by expanding each barb element away from the penetrating body and optionally also by applying a stimulus to trigger that expansion.

-At least part of each barb element may be latched against movement relative to the penetrating body and may then be unlatched to be free to move relative to the penetrating body.
+- 30 At least part of each barb element may be driven or biased away from the penetrating body after penetrating the seabed soil, for example by expanding each barb element away from the penetrating body and optionally also by applying a stimulus to trigger that expansion. - 35 At least part of each barb element is latched against movement relative to the penetrating body and unlatched to be free to move relative to the penetrating body.